komalkungwani/TV_series_update_system/README.md

 Your Gmail should allow third party apps(Less secure apps) to send mails.

 Usage
-Run main.py in terminal and enter your choice of functions as per the instructions For TV Series format to enter data:
+Run main1.py in terminal and enter your choice of functions as per the instructions For TV Series format to enter data:
 Enter user email address
-example: sample@gmail.com
+example: kungwanikomal8@gmail.com
 Enter tv series information requirement separating with comma
-example: Game of thrones, black mirror, da vinci demons, breaking bad For Movies format to enter data:
-Enter your genre list seperated with ","(comma)
-example: Sci-Fi,Horror
+example: friends,sacred games,The passage

 ## Screenshots
 ### TV Series